International Calling Cards: History, Scams & Better Alternatives (2026)

 |---|---|---|---|

-Calling card rates shown before hidden fees.
-Effective rates typically 50-100% higher.
+Note: Calling card rates shown are before hidden fees.
+Effective rates are typically 50-100% higher after connection fees and rounding.
+VoIP rates include all fees.
+Carrier rates are standard (no international plan).

 Better Alternatives to Calling Cards (2026)